RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.
+Note: The same select interface is now supported on the read for uvfits files (see :ref:`UVData: Working with large files`), so you need not read in the entire file before doing the select.

 a) Select 3 antennas to keep using the antenna number.
 ****************